xeruf/kull/README.md

 ## 3. Reviewing

-Upon pushing a new feature branch, create a corresponding draft pull request with a title that summarizes the changes and conforms to the commit message convention.
-An open pull request is above all documentation and should be ignored until its creator explicitly requests reviews.
+Upon pushing a new feature branch, create a corresponding draft pull request with a title that summarizes the changes and conforms to the commit message convention, unless you want to signal that this will not be a squash merge.
+An open pull request is above all documentation and should be ignored until its owner explicitly requests reviews.
 If a branch has no associated PR and no recent activity, it is subject to deletion.

 Review thoroughly to ensure long term alignment.
 To prevent misunderstandings, the PR owner should comment on a review comment with a reference to the fix once he considers it fixed and only the reviewer who created that comment may then resolve it.